gregr/ina/nscheme/README.md

   * display: terminal, canvas, html, gui widgets, etc.
   * gui sub-windows/frames: multiplexed access to many of the above devices
     * another level of virtualization
-* persistent images
-  * is full persistence worth it just for bootstrapping?
-  * serialize snapshots as racket programs that resume from the snapshot point
-    * or should this be in some other executable form? executable+data would be nice
-  * what processes/state does an image actually persist?
-    * all state and processes, except for real devices (or external virtual hardware)
-      * real devices can't persist; their drivers involve external processes
-    * internal virtual device states and driver processes can be persisted
-      * image restart begins with a (boot) process that hooks them up to real devices
 * evaluating expressions in a REPL subsumes many activities
   * manipulate data, operate devices, launch and manage concurrent processes
     * read in data, write out data (including taking image snapshots)